JunaidMerchant/CompSAN2022_DCteam/aws_rekognition_get_celebrities.md

 ```

+Once the process has finished recognizing all the celebrities, you use a different function to retrieve the results.
 The default is that it will print the results in json format straight into terminal, but you can pipe this to print to file.
 For example:

 ```
 aws rekognition get-celebrity-recognition --job-id 07f2873664018186589f922990f4969817004a79d853412d4c42a424491def74 > CelebrityOutputTest.json